stefanwalther/qrs-mime/README.md

 * Depending on the connection to the server, it can take a minute or two until the the job is done.
 * Further options can be defined if necessary.

-Some references helping to set up certificate based authentication:
+Some references to help to set up certificate based authentication:

-* [Qlik Sense Developer Help: Exporting certificates](http://help.qlik.com/sense/2.1/en-US/online/Subsystems/ManagementConsole/Content/export-certificates.htm) (ensure to use the platform independent format)
+* [Qlik Sense Developer Help: Exporting certificates](http://help.qlik.com/sense/2.1/en-US/online/Subsystems/ManagementConsole/Content/export-certificates.htm) (Make sure you use the platform independent format)
 * [Qlik Sense Developer Help: Connecting using certificates](http://help.qlik.com/sense/2.1/en-us/developer/Subsystems/RepositoryServiceAPI/Content/RepositoryServiceAPI/RepositoryServiceAPI-Example-Connect-cURL-Certificates.htm)

 ## Command line options